davepeck/bigtime-t-strings/README.md

 Specifically, it:

 - Uses GitHub search to find Python repositories that explicitly declare a minimum Python version of 3.14
-- Further GitHub APIs to get metadata about those repositories, including star counts
+- Uses GitHub APIs to get metadata about those repositories, including star counts
 - Clones each repository, parses all Python files, and walks the AST to count t-string literals ([`ast.TemplateStr`](https://docs.python.org/3/library/ast.html#ast.TemplateStr)) and imports from [`string.templatelib`](https://docs.python.org/3/library/string.templatelib.html).
 - Uses a totally slapdash heuristic to rank repositories by how much they use t-strings, factoring in star counts and "density" of t-string usage
 - Builds a completely goofy looking website to display the results